Critics of $8.5 billion pact challenge Bank of America mortgage modifications

 Kathy Patrick, of the law firm Gibbs & Bruns, who represents the 22 institutional investors, said the issues raised in the letter date back to 2009 and were considered fully at the time of the settlement.
 "That Triaxx seeks to resurrect this issue more than three years later says more about its litigation tactics than it does about the settlement," Patrick said.

-(Reporting by Karen Freifeld in New York and Rick Rothacker in Charlotte, N.C.; editing by Steve Orlofsky, Matthew Lewis and Leslie Adler)
+(Reporting by Karen Freifeld in New York and Rick Rothacker in Charlotte, N.C.; editing by Steve Orlofsky and Matthew Lewis)